 We are a party to a number of license agreements that are important to our business, and we may enter into additional license agreements in the future.
-TRC105 is protected by patents exclusively in-licensed from Roswell Park Cancer Institute.
-TRC102 is protected by patents exclusively licensed from Case Western.
-TRC253 and TRC694 and associated intellectual property have been licensed from Janssen.
+Carotuximab is protected, in part, by patents exclusively in-licensed from Roswell Park Cancer Institute.
+TRC102 is protected, in part, by patents exclusively licensed from Case Western.
+TRC253 and associated intellectual property have been licensed from Janssen.